Dear Valued CoreSite Community,

 - Customers are welcome to utilize our Data Center Intelligence (“DCI”) feature on the Customer Portal to verify power usage or environmental information (temperature, humidity).

 CoreSite remains committed to clear, transparent communication with our employees, customers and vendor partners regarding this matter.
+CoreSite continues to monitor and comply with changing local regulations in all jurisdictions in which we operate.
 We will continue to keep you apprised of our approach to COVID-19 as the situation unfolds.

 Paul E. Szurek